haroldtreen/haroldtreen.github.io/_posts/2016-10-31-recurse-center-week-5.md

 When I look back at what things have been most interesting, it's the projects I've finished.
 Not the tech talks I've listened to.

 As a result I'm going to start cutting back on things I don't find especially related to what I'm working on.
-Hopefully that will more time for getting projects done.
+Hopefully that will leave more time for getting projects done.

 ### Social 👏